jit06/RflinkToJsonMqtt/README.md

 # RflinkToJsonMqtt
+PLEASE NOTE THAT THIS BRANCH IS NOT UPDATED ANYMORE AS THE NEW VERSION HAS BEEN REWORKED FOR ESP8266 H0WEVER, THE CODE STILL COMPILES AND RUNS AND ARDUINO NANO AND WIZNET W5100

 This arduino sketch allow to build a gateway RFlink serial output and a MQTT server.

 The serial message from Rflink is converted on the fly to json payload.
 This make Rflink output more standard and easier to parse.